-- 1. a long position in a consol with coupon rate c - 2. a short position in a consol with coupon rate c that starts in T periods - 3. a long position in a zero-coupon bond that pays F in T periods where again the formula can be adjusted for different compounding methods.
+- 1. A long position in a consol with coupon rate c - 2.
+A short position in a consol with coupon rate c that starts in T periods - 3.
+A long position in a zero-coupon bond that pays F in T periods.